FAQs: Frequently Asked Questions

 If you expect a peak load of more than one hundred (100) requests per second (rps) then you should consider yourself a heavy load deployment.

-You should only expect to see this rate in very large organisations first thing in the morning as staff arrive as well as possibly early afternoon as staff return from lunch.
+You should only expect to see this rate in very large organizations first thing in the morning as staff arrive as well as possibly early afternoon as staff return from lunch.
 Universities often see this level of load as students place their devices to sleep and wake them up moving between lectures.

 In practice servicing more than 10,000 rps per core is relatively easy for a RADIUS server, but slow downs occur when: